 - Negotiate a price.
 The NDIS has set prices for some supports, but when you’re self-managing you can negotiate pay below these rates, so long as you pay at least the minimum award wage for the role.
-Or you might decide to offer a higher rate if the support worker is a specialist or you live in a rural or remote area where your provider might have to travel further.
 If you choose to pay a higher price, keep a record of your reasons.

-- Find out how many hours of support your child will need so you can make sure you have enough funds to pay for the support.
+- Agree on the hours of support your child needs, and make sure you have enough funds to pay for this.

 - Establish how you’ll pay the support worker.
 For example, will you pay for the support and then claim the money back from the NDIS?
 Or will the support worker invoice you so you can claim the money from the NDIS first?

-- Develop a simple service agreement that you can use for all support workers.
-This should include details about the service they’re providing, terms, cancellation arrangements, privacy and so on.
+- Draw up a simple service agreement that you can use for all support workers.
+This should include details about the service they’re providing, costs, terms, cancellation arrangements, privacy and so on.

 Working with the NDIA when you’re self-managing NDIS funds

-A good partnership with your NDIS professional can help your child get good support from the NDIA.
-Here are some ways to build your partnership:
+A good partnership with your early childhood partner, local area coordinator or support coordinator can make self-management easier.
+Here are ways to build your partnership:

-- Keep in touch with your NDIS early childhood partner, NDIS local area coordinator or NDIS support coordinator.
+- Keep in touch with your main NDIS representative.
 For example, you could send regular emails to stay in touch or share a success story about your child.
-Keeping in touch with your NDIS professional will help you build a good relationship with them.

 - Follow up if you’re waiting to hear from the NDIA.
 For example, call or email to check on where things are up to.
-This can be really useful if you’re waiting for NDIS access, a planning meeting or the outcome of a plan review.
+This can help if you’re waiting for NDIS access, a planning conversation or the outcome of a plan reassessment.

 - Let the NDIA know if there have been any changes to your child’s needs or circumstances.
-Your NDIS early childhood partner, NDIS local area coordinator or NDIS support coordinator can help you work out whether you can use the funds in your child’s budget differently to suit the changes or whether you need to apply for a review.
+Your NDIS representative can help you work out whether you can use the funds in your child’s budget differently to suit the changes or whether you need to request a change to your child’s plan.